Cyber5Tech/TheCyberNFT--Frontend-UI/README.md

 # This project is from the buildspace course "Mint Your Own NFT Collection"

-## This is the frontend app of the project built with React
+## This is the frontend app of the project built with React, the smart contract is running on the Goerli Testnet

 ### How to run
 1. Clone this repo or download